 Most flowers are either quite common, or can be grown well enough for them to be common, shuld their popularity rise.
 There are, however, a few flowers that are extremely rare, that can only be found in a couple of places and have even been thought to be extinct.
 Here are 5 of the most rare flowers in the world today:

-Campion (Silene tomentosa):
+Campion (Silene tomentosa)

-The Campion flower can only be found on the high cliffs of Gibraltar, rapidly dying out by 1980’s and officially declared extinct in 1992 after the plant had completely vanished.
+The Campion flower is one of the endangered species and also impossible to be seen since, rapidly dying out by 1980’s and officially declared extinct in 1992 after the plant had completely vanished.
+It can only be found on the high cliffs of Gibraltar.
 A single Campion flower was found in 1994 by a hiker, Gibraltar and the UK helped to bring the species back into life.
-The millennium seed bank propagated the Campion flower and both the Almeda Gibraltar Botanic Gardens and the Royal Botanic Gardens in London grew the flower.
+The millennium seed bank propagated the Campion flower and both the Alameda Gibraltar Botanic Gardens and the Royal Botanic Gardens in London grew the flower.

-The Jade Vine (Strongylodon macrobotrys):
+The Jade Vine (Strongylodon macrobotrys)

 This is a blue-green woody vine, with claw shaped flowers that naturally grows in the rainforest of the Philippines.
 It is closely related to kidney beans and is a member of the pea-bean family.
-The flower is pollenated by bats hanging upside down on the plant and drinking the nectar, due to deforestation and the decrease of bats these flowers are rarely seen in the wild and are considered an endangered species.
+The flower is pollinated by bats hanging upside down on the plant and drinking the nectar, due to deforestation and the decrease of bats these flowers are rarely seen in the wild and are considered an endangered species.

-Parrot’s Beak (Lotus berthelotii):
+Parrot’s Beak (Lotus berthelotii)

 This is an extremely rare flower, yet it is possible for you to own one.
 Parrot’s beak is a stunning plant in vibrant yellow, orange and red tones, it has been considered extremely rare since 1884 and is said to be extinct in the wild.
 It has been difficult for professionals to understand exactly how the flower is propagated and even harder still to replicate pollination.
 It is thought that as the flower originates from the Canary Islands, the flowers may have been pollinated by a particular sun bird that once was seen in the Canary Islands but isn’t anymore.
-The plant is cultivated within the horticulture trade , whch is how it is possible for you to buy one for yourself.
+The plant is cultivated within the horticulture trade , which is how it is possible for you to buy one for yourself.

-The Corpse Flower (Amorphophallus titanum):
+The Corpse Flower (Amorphophallus titanum)